 A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
-To be able to provide this service, an agency provider is required to attain and maintain a certification for this service from the DHCF.
-Agencies are required to verify that the staff member providing the service is certified in cognitive retraining from an accredited institution of higher learning, is a certified Brain Injury Specialist through the Brain Injury Association of America, is a licensed professional with one year of acquired brain injury training, or has a Bachelor's degree in a related field and three (3) years of experience in working with people with acquired brain injuries.
+To be able to provide this service, an agency provider is required to attain and maintain a certification for this service from the DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
+Agencies are required to verify that the staff member providing the service is:

+- Certified in cognitive retraining from an accredited institution of higher learning;

+- Is a certified Brain Injury Specialist through the Brain Injury Association of America